Champery Ski Resort

 At Planachaux skiers and boarders will find a small ski area, with something for everyone from beginners to advanced and experts who can test themselves on the infamous Swiss Wall.
 And there’s more of the same on the other side of the Croix de Culet at Les Crosets, a tiny modern resort clustered around a crossroads in the lift system that’s easily reached from Champery, on blue or red pistes.

 The combined Champery-Les Crosets ski area will keep most skiers busy for a couple of days, but it’s just a small fraction of the huge Portes du Soleil ski domain.
 From the top lifts at Champery, you can ski into Avoriaz in France and then onto Morzine, Chatel or Les Gets.
 Alternatively you can stick to the Swiss-side and meander northwards through Champoussin to Morgins.
 In total, there are nearly 200 lifts and 300 pistes, and that should be more than enough for anyone.

 Champery’s apres-ski scene is mostly hotel-based and tends to be quiet rather than raucous.
 There are several excellent restaurants and a few late night clubs and bars.
-Champery also offers a wider range of activities for non-skiers than most ski resorts and is relatively easy to get into and out of by car or train.
+Champery also offers a wider range of activities for non-skiers than most ski resorts, and its quick transfers from Geneva airport make it a good destination for a short break.

 + A pretty resort in a scenic setting

 + Part of the huge Portes du Soleil area

 + Easy to reach / “Weekend-able”

 – Too low to be snowsure